-The North End Center is home to nine Virginia Tech administrative departments.
+The North End Center is home to 10 Virginia Tech administrative departments.

 Built in 2012-13 through an agreement between Virginia Tech and the Virginia Tech Foundation, in association with Bob Pack, a local developer, the site includes a 141,000-gross-square-feet building of mixed-use office and retail space and an 800-space parking garage.

 The first floor of North End Center is leased for retail and restaurant space.
 The university leases the remaining floors from the Virginia Tech Foundation.
 That space is home to the following: